mfgbhatti/mfgbhatti.github.io/about.md

 layout: page
 title: About
 ---
-Hi!
-I'm hobbyist code writer.
-This is not showcase of my work, but a place to keep solutions to some problems and may be some of my ideas.
+Hello!
+I write code as a hobby.
+This is not a display of my work, but a place to keep solutions to various difficulties and may be some of my ideas.

 visit me at <a href='https://github.com/mfgbhatti'>github</a>.